NathanKr/purge-css-next.js/README.md

 A better way is simple to use purge.config.js and not postcss.config.js - done in tag 0.3 and above

 <h2>react-bootstrap caveates</h2>
-it is not working with simple purgecss.config.js because class name are dynamic so i simply dont use it, i use clean bootstrap. this also savethe react-bootstrap js code
+it is not working with simple purgecss.config.js because class name are dynamic so i simply dont use it, i use clean bootstrap.
+Using clean bootstrap eliminate react-bootstrap js code